 Ohio law requires boards of education to provide transportation for pupils in kindergarten through eighth grade who live more than two miles from their assigned school.

 Westerville City School has chosen to extend transportation services to students in kindergarten through 10th grade and 11th & 12th grade on space available basis.
-In general, resident students who live more than one mile from their assigned school are eligible for transportation services.
+In general, resident students who live more than 1.5 miles from their assigned school are eligible for transportation services.
 The district also takes into account cases where the school is in an area that is difficult to access due to the lack of sidewalks, posted speed limits above 25 mph or other hazards.

 Parents who's student have been "Open Enrolled" are not eligible for transportation.